babylonhealth/Bento/README.md

 --- | ---
 `UITableView` | ✅
 `UICollectionView` | ❌
-Carthage Support | ❌
+Carthage Support | ✅
-Free functions as an alternative to operators | ❌
+Free functions as alternative to the operators | ❌

 ### Contributing ✍️

 Contributions are very welcome and highly appreciated! ❤️ Here's how to do it:

 - If you have any questions feel free to create an issue with a `question` label;
 - If you have a feature request you can create an issue with a `Feature request` label;